stackrox/stackrox/ui/apps/platform/README.md

         },
         ```

-3. Edit ui/apps/platform/src/Containers/MainPage/Sidebar/NavigationSidebar.tsx if the route has a link:
+3. Edit ui/apps/platform/src/Containers/MainPage/Sidebar/NavigationSidebar.tsx file, **if** the route has a link:

-    * Import a path **without params** to minimize merge conflicts:
+    * Import a path **without params**.

     ```ts
     whateversBasePath,
     ```

-    * Add a child item for the link in the `navDescriptions` array:
+    * Add a child item for the link in the `navDescriptions` array.

     ```ts
     {